DataDog/integrations-core/vllm/README.md

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.

 ### Installation